1and1/yap/README.md

 Setup
 -----

-To setup default parameters call Yap configure.
+To setup default parameters call `Yap.configure`.
 You can access the defaults as block parameter.

     Yap.configure do |defaults|
       defaults.page = 1